 Elton and his band continued to tour throughout 2013, visiting South and North America, Europe, the UK (including a stellar performance at Bestival on the Isle of Wight) and Russia.
 He also made several television appearances in the US and UK, including the 2013 Grammy Awards — joining Ed Sheeran and a tribute to the late Levon Helm, the Lady Gaga & The Muppets’ Holiday Spectacular, and the BRITs Icon Award, of which he was the first recipient.

 In September 2013, Elton released his 31st studio album, The Diving Board, which entered the UK and US charts at #’s 3 and 4 respectively.
 Its first single, Home Again, entered the Billboard Adult Contemporary chart at #16, making it the 69th time an Elton song has thus appeared — a number that leads all other artists on that chart.
 The 15-song album, once again produced by T Bone Burnett, was met with great critical acclaim, as were Elton’s promotional appearances at the iTunes Festival in London, the iHeartRadio Music Festival in Las Vegas, and the 65th Annual Primetime Emmy Awards.
-In December, Elton played his 63rd and 64th concerts at New York City’s Madison Square Garden, adding to his house record of sold-out performances at that esteemed venue.
+In December, Elton played his 63rd and 64th concerts at New York City’s Madison Square Garden, adding to his incredible number of sold-out performances at that esteemed venue.